-Here are some questions that are often asked about telehealth, and a chance to share your experience with the technology.
+Here are some questions that are often asked about telehealth.
+Tap on a question below for the answer.

 When finished, tap “Next Page.”